openthread/ot-docs/site/en/codelabs/openthread-simulation/index.lab.md

 Done
 ```

-On Node 1, start the Commissioner and restrict joining to only that eui64:
+On Node 1 (first terminal window), start the Commissioner and restrict joining to only
+that eui64:

 ```console
 > commissioner start